 - Proceed this way through the entire course.

 Each of the 12 Classes listed below include 2-3 hours of detailed information and audio demonstrations.
 The lessons will be divided up into individual videos as shown below.
-See the dates for scheduling.
-All classes will be Thursdays at 7 PM New York City (US Eastern Time).
-Access to class materials will be available starting Jan 7.

 Class 1: The Art of Mastering

 This class sets the foundational principles of the art of mastering.
 It establishes the criteria that defines a great mastering job.
 The following lessons define the approach, tools and setup necessary to achieve those results.

 - Imaging Quality & the 3D Sound Field

 - Monitor Setup and Acoustics

 The most important step in creating a great master is to start with a comprehensive listening and evaluation of the mix.
 From this evaluation, an effective approach can be determined and implemented.

 - The 5 Principles of Mix Evaluation